Rodrigo Chaves Robles: 2022 Costa Rican general election

-In July 2021 Rodrigo Chaves announced his candidacy for the Presidency of the Republic of Costa Rica.
+In July 2021, Rodrigo Chaves announced his candidacy for the Presidency of the Republic of Costa Rica.

 As part of his campaign, the Chaves-led Social Democratic Progress Party sought to combat corruption by punishing those who do not report acts of misconduct.
-Chaves stated he was in favor of transparency between the government and the press, universities and citizens, and that he planned to foster it through a daily report of the activities carried out by public institutions.
-His plan regarding unemployment involved encouraging more women to join the workforce and to raise the number of STEM graduates in response to the growing demand.
+Chaves stated he was in favor of transparency between the government and the press, universities, and citizens, and that he planned to foster it through a daily report of the activities carried out by public institutions.
+His plan regarding unemployment involved encouraging more women to join the workforce and raising the number of STEM graduates in response to the growing demand.
 He also supported bilingual education and promised to welcome foreign businesses to Costa Rica.
 To top off his campaign, he proposed a five-step plan to lower the cost of living.
-The five step plan involved removing taxes from basic food and household items, lowering the price of rice, lowering the price of electricity, eliminating monopolies and supporting farmers to import more efficient agrochemicals.
+The five-step plan involved removing taxes from basic food and household items, lowering the price of rice, lowering the price of electricity, eliminating monopolies, and supporting farmers to import more efficient agrochemicals.
 He also said that he did not support mandatory COVID-19 vaccination.

+He favors a strict ban on abortion, including in cases of rape, and is opposed to euthanasia and same-sex marriages (although these have been allowed in Costa Rica since 2020).

 Reuters reported that Chaves had carved out an anti-establishment reputation.
-Rotsay Rosales, a political scientist and head of the National Policy Observatory of the University of Costa Rica, said, "Chaves has a liberal economic position, is socially conservative, pro-law and order and against the political class."
+Rotsay Rosales, a political scientist and head of the National Policy Observatory of the University of Costa Rica, stated, "Chaves has a liberal economic position, is socially conservative, pro-law and order, and against the political class."

-On the night of 6 February, it was announced that Rodrigo Chaves was to face former president José María Figueres Olsen of the PLN party, in a second electoral round to be held on 3 April.
-Several polls for the second round placed Chaves in first place ahead of Figures.
-On 3 April, Chaves' victory over Figueres was announced by the press.
-Speaking to supporters in San José, Chaves said he accepted his victory with humility, and urged Figueres to help him move the country forward.
-Figueres quickly conceded defeat after results came in, telling supporters: "I congratulate Rodrigo Chaves, and I wish him the best."
-On Twitter, incumbent president Carlos Alvarado Quesada said he had called to congratulate Chaves and pledged an orderly handover of power.
+On the night of 6 February, it was announced that Rodrigo Chaves would face the country's former president, José María Figueres Olsen of the National Liberation Party, in the second round of election, which was scheduled for 3 April.
+Results of several opinion polls for the second round placed Chaves in first place, ahead of Figueres.
+On 3 April, Chaves' victory over Figueres was publicly announced by Costa Rica's media agencies.
+In a public speech at his supporters' celebration rally in San José, Chaves announced that he accepted his victory with humility, while urging Figueres to help him move the country forward.
+Figueres quickly conceded defeat after the results of the presidential election came in, telling supporters: "I congratulate Rodrigo Chaves, and I wish him the best."
+Additionally, on his Twitter account, incumbent President Carlos Alvarado Quesada wrote that he had called to congratulate Chaves and pledged an orderly handover of power.